 Most baby breathing monitors are movement or mobility monitors.
 This means they do not capture video or sound they simply work to measure the movements in your baby’s chest or body to determine that they are still breathing.

 Some breathing monitors are heart and breath monitors and measure the baby’s heart and chest movements by electrical activity.
 If a pause in movements is detected the alarm will sound alerting parents.

-These oxygen monitors are hospital grade and rarely seen in home use.
-They detect when the oxygen levels in baby have decreased and alert the family with an alarm.
+These oxygen monitors are hospital grade and rarely seen in-home use.
+They detect when the oxygen levels in the baby have decreased and alert the family with an alarm.

 9 Best Breathing Baby Monitors